Victortimbwa/alx-zero_day/README.md

-My first readme
+**My first Readme file**
-**This is a vagrant project**
+# This is a vagrant project
-*created a repository called vagrant project
+* Created  a repository called zero day
-*created README.md file
+* created a README.md file